WiseTrain/C-sharp-tick-system/README.md

 # C-sharp-tick-system
-Student project: a prototype of Ticketing system using C#, Windows forms and UDP protocol.
-## Objectives
-The goal is a prototype of the ticketing system, which could recieve Help Desk Tickets from the staff member, could display all tickets, provide opportnity to respond or reopen any ticket, display statistics.
-Application has a graphic interface (Windows Forms) and consists of two parts:
-## Help Desk Client
-This app provides functionality to collect a help desk request from a staff member then send data to "server" part which will store and handle the Help Desk ticket.
-### Files
-- program.cs (starts the "client" App and open the form for data collection.
-On submission the client app sends data to "server" part via UDP protocol. (?? port))
-- Form1.cs (graphic interface)

-## Ticketing system
-This is a "server" part of the system.
-It recieves and stores all tickets, also provides the opportunity to respond it.
-App has main thread to handle tickets and all help desk processes, and second thread which is "listening" the port # and provides communications between client and server.
-The system doesn't include any real database to store data as it was not required.
-All data will disappear as soon as you close the application. :)

-### Files
-- program.cs (inicialises the Ticketing system)
-- Ticket.cs (a module for Ticket class.
-Each ticket has several attributes (creator's name and staff ID, the description of the issue, IT response, status, etc))
-- TicketForm.cs (a graphic interface for entering/editing a ticket)
-- PasswordGenerator.cs (a module for the class generating a password following certain rools in case the issue contains words "change" and "password".)
-- Ticketing system.cs (a module for ticketing system class.
-On initialising starts the second thread listening to port=5678 and invokes the creation of the new ticket if the data recieved from client.
-Also provides interaction with GUI).
-- Ticket Form.cs (supports GUI and sends data to port=5678 when data submitted)
-- TicketStats.cs (a structure and functionality of Ticketing system + statistics)

-# C-sharp-tick-system
 **Project Overview:**
 C-sharp-tick-system is a student project that serves as a prototype of a Ticketing System using C#, Windows Forms, and the UDP protocol.